 I also bought a house this year!
 Big news, I know.
 I kept pretty quiet about it on social media, but I bought a townhouse/condo in Boulder in spring 2025.
 I really wasn’t sure I wanted to own something and was pretty nervous about it.
 But now that I’ve been living here for 6+ months, I can say that I really like the place.

 One of the biggest changes in my life this year was getting way more involved in the dancing scene in Colorado.
 I really committed to dancing, and it’s maybe been the best thing I’ve done since moving to Colorado.
 I was so surprised to find such a huge, thriving dance scene and community in Colorado.
-There are places to dance different styles every night of the week.
+There are places to dance different styles literally every night of the week.

 I’ve met so many people, and the whole thing has brought a ton of joy, consistency, and community to my life.